Marc Rovirola

-Marc Rovirola Moreno (born 12 September 1992) is a Spanish footballer who plays as a midfielder for Cultural y Deportiva Leonesa.
+Marc Rovirola Moreno (born 12 September 1992) is a Spanish former footballer who played as a midfielder.

 Club career

 Born in Cornellà del Terri, Girona, Catalonia, Rovirola made his first team debuts with CD Banyoles in the 2009–10 campaign, in the regional leagues.
 In the 2010 summer he moved to Girona FC after having trials at FC Barcelona and Real Zaragoza, returning to youth football.